HenryKanyoro/Life-Qoutes/README.md

 # LifeQuotes
 * LifeQuotes is a Website that provides the user with some encouragement quotes .
 * The Website also allows the users to post some quotes and share them to others .
-This project was generated with [Angular CLI](https://github.com/HenryKanyoro/Life-Qoutes) version 10.2.0.
+This project was generated with "https://github.com/HenryKanyoro/Life-Qoutes" version 10.2.0.

 ## Author
 * Henry Kanyoro